Sequoia Nagamatsu

-Sequoia Nagamatsu is an American novelist, short story writer, and professor.
+Sequoia Nagamatsu is an American novelist, short story writer, and professor, and the author of the novel How High We Go in the Dark.

 Personal life

-Nagamatsu received a Bachelor of Arts degree in anthropology from Grinnell College and a Master of Fine Arts degree in creative writing from Southern Illinois University.
+Nagamatsu received a Bachelor of Arts degree in anthropology in 2004 from Grinnell College and a Master of Fine Arts degree in creative writing from Southern Illinois University.

-Nagamatsu was raised in Oahu and San Francisco and attended Pinewood School, a private high school in Los Altos Hills, where he attributes his love of creative writing beginning.
+Nagamatsu was born in southern California and raised in Oahu and the San Francisco Bay Area and attended Pinewood School, a private high school in Los Altos Hills, where he began his love of creative writing.
 He currently lives in Minneapolis, Minnesota with his wife, Cole Nagamatsu, their cat, Kalahira, a dog Fenris, and a Sony Aibo robotic dog named Calvino.
 He has Japanese roots and lived in Niigata City, Japan for about two years prior to attending graduate school.

 Career

 Nagamatsu previously taught at the College of Idaho, Southern Illinois University, and the Martha's Vineyard Institute of Creative Writing.

-Aside from writing, Nagamatsu currently co-edits Psychopomp Magazine alongside his wife and is an associate professor of English at St. Olaf College, where he teaches first-year writing and creative writing courses.
+Aside from writing, Nagamatsu formerly co-edited Psychopomp Magazine alongside his wife and is an associate professor of English at St. Olaf College, where he teaches first-year writing and creative writing courses.
 He additionally joined the faculty of the low-residency MFA Program, the Rainier Writers Workshop, which is based at Pacific Lutheran University in Tacoma, Washington.